What is Herd Immunity and How Can We Achieve It With COVID-19?

 For infections without a vaccine, even if many adults have developed immunity because of prior infection, the disease can still circulate among children and can still infect those with weakened immune systems.
 This was seen for many of the aforementioned diseases before vaccines were developed.

 Other viruses (like the flu) mutate over time, so antibodies from a previous infection provide protection for only a short period of time.
 For the flu, this is less than a year.
-If SARS-CoV-2, the virus that causes COVID-19, is like other coronaviruses that currently infect humans, we can expect that people who get infected will be immune for months to years, but probably not their entire lives.
+If SARS-CoV-2, the virus that causes COVID-19, is like other coronaviruses that currently infect humans, we can expect that people who get infected will be immune for months to years.
+For example, population-based studies in places like Denmark have shown that an initial infection by SARS-CoV-2 is protective against repeat infection for more than six months.
+But this level of immunity may be lower among people with weaker immune systems (such as people who are older), and it is unlikely to be lifelong.
+This is why we need vaccines for SARS-CoV-2 as well.

 What will it take to achieve herd immunity with SARS-CoV-2?